amoerie/HtmlBuilders/README.md

 ### Part 1: Creating HTML

-What if we wanted to make this HTML in C#:
+What if we wanted to make this HTML in C# from within a HtmlHelper extension or tag helper?

 ```html
 	<div class="control-group">